rgilks/royal-game-of-ur-cli/docs/minimax.md

 ## Conclusion

-The minimax algorithm with alpha-beta pruning provides a powerful way for an AI to make decisions in turn-based games.
-In the Royal Game of Ur, it allows the AI to look several moves ahead and choose the best possible move, considering both its own opportunities and the opponent's potential responses.
+The minimax algorithm with alpha-beta pruning provides an effectice way for an AI to make decisions in turn-based games.
+It allows the AI to look several moves ahead and choose the best possible move, considering both its own opportunities and the opponent's potential responses.

 While this implementation provides a strong AI player, it's worth noting that the effectiveness of the minimax algorithm heavily depends on the accuracy of the evaluation function and the depth of the search.
 Deeper searches generally lead to stronger play but require more computational resources.